telerik/kendo-ui-core/docs/controls/hybrid/application.md

       }
     </script>

-### Remote Views With Parameters
+#### Remote Views with Parameters

-Once a remote view is loaded, subsequent view displays for the same path with different query string parameters do not perform additional requests **by default**.
+Once a remote view is loaded, by default, subsequent view displays for the same path with different query string parameters do not perform additional requests.
+To reload the remote view contents each time the view is shown, set the `reload` configuration option.

-In order to reload the remote view contents each time the view is shown, set the **reload** configuration option.
+The example below demonstrates a remote view that is refreshed on every request.

-### Remote view that is refreshed on every request
+###### Example

     <!-- foo.html -->
     <div data-role="view">